PeterPaulez/PeterPaulez/README.md

 <br/>

 # Hello, folks! <img src="https://raw.githubusercontent.com/PeterPaulez/PeterPaulez/master/wave.gif" width="30px">
 - My name is Pedro Pablo Aparicio, I am from **Madrid-Spain**.
-I have been leading tech teams for the last 20 years, I love Tech and these are some of my preferred positions: CTO | Head of Technology | Engineering Manager
+I have been leading tech teams for the last 20 years. **I love leading, inspiring and scaling Engineering Teams**.
-- I am a big tech enthusiast (20-plus years working in internet and marketing), I don't need motivation because I wake up everyday hungry for learning and being better.
-Deep natural leadership skills and vast experience building strong and powerful teams from scratch.
+- I am a product-orientated entrepreneurial CTO/VP of Engineering with more than 20 years of deep technical experience developing, implementing and supporting complex infrastructures for fast growing digital businesses.
+Equally, versed in deep natural leadership, with vast experience and passion building cohesive and effective teams from scratch.
+Strong skills for managing ETAs, development and organizational structure.
+Comfortable with building engineering teams from ground up into scaled multidisciplinary teams.

 <br/>